 The ACA and Recent Section 1115 Medicaid Demonstration Waivers

 Prior to the ACA, one key reason a number of states used Section 1115 waiver authority was to expand Medicaid coverage to low-income adults who could not otherwise be covered under federal rules.
 The ACA’s Medicaid expansion to nearly all low-income adults at or below 138% FPL ($16,105 per year for an individual in 2014), and the significant federal funding provided to states for this expansion, fundamentally alters the role of Section 1115 waivers in expanding coverage to adults.
-Through guidance and recent waiver approvals in three states, CMS has identified some of the parameters related to the use of waivers to expand coverage to adults in light of the ACA’s Medicaid expansion.
-This brief provides an overview of the potential role of Section 1115 waivers to expand coverage since the enactment of the ACA and key themes in recently approved and proposed coverage expansion waivers.
+Through guidance and recent waiver approvals in four states, CMS has identified some of the parameters related to the use of waivers to expand coverage to adults in light of the ACA’s Medicaid expansion.
+This brief provides an overview of the role of Section 1115 waivers in expanding coverage since the enactment of the ACA and key themes in recently approved and proposed coverage expansion waivers.

-Overview of Section 1115 Waiver Authority
+overview of Section 1115 Waiver Authority

 Section 1115 Medicaid waivers provide states with an avenue to test new approaches in Medicaid that differ from federal program rules.
 These waivers are intended to allow for “experimental, pilot, or demonstration projects” that, in the view of the HHS Secretary, “promote the objectives” of the Medicaid program (See Box 1).
 Waivers can provide states with additional flexibility in how they operate their programs, beyond the flexibility already available to states under federal law, and can have a considerable impact on program financing.
-As such, waivers have important implications for beneficiaries, providers, and states.
-Section 1115 waivers play a notable role in the Medicaid program and have historically been used for a variety of purposes, including expanding coverage to populations who were not otherwise eligible, changing benefits packages, and instituting delivery system reforms.
+As such, waivers have important implications for beneficiaries, providers and states.
+Section 1115 waivers play a notable role in the Medicaid program and have historically been used for a variety of purposes, including expanding coverage to populations who were not otherwise eligible, changing benefit packages, and instituting delivery system reforms.